 For the Riverhounds – the Fourth of July represents a great opportunity to get a big win before a sellout crowd.
 The Hounds are building a Fourth of July pro soccer tradition, hosting a home league match for the fifth consecutive year.

-The Hounds will look to win their third Fourth of July home game in six tries.
+The Hounds will look to win its fourth Fourth of July home game in seven tries.

 Since Highmark Stadium opened along the Mon River with a terrific view of Downtown Pittsburgh across the way, the Hounds franchise has made an annual request to the league office to make sure have a game on July 4 as a staple on their schedule.

 This year’s attendance is expected to be among the team’s biggest of the season.